Diffusion Forcing: Next-token Prediction Meets Full-Sequence Diffusion

 • 1MIT

-TL;DR: Diffusion Forcing combines the strength of full-sequence diffusion models and next-token models, acting as either or a mix at sampling time for different applications without retraining.
+TL;DR: Diffusion Forcing combines the strength of full-sequence diffusion models (like SORA) and next-token models (like LLMs), acting as either or a mix at sampling time for different applications without retraining.

 Abstract